sgzed86/ColorectalCancerOmics/README.md

 | 2       | 41             | 8              |

-I am very interested in the 8 cases that are overlapping...
+I am very interested in the 8 cases that are overlapping...Tumors with lower malignancy or stromal contamination, Misclassified samples (rare in TCGA, but possible), Candidates for deeper clinical or molecular subtype review